Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-42-big-questions.md

 "You weren’t the worst I’ve ever seen," Vedreg promised him.

-"Still pretty bad though…" Lewis grumbled.
+"Still pretty bad though..."
+Lewis grumbled.

 "Awful!"
 Vedreg agreed and glowed a reassuring green as Lewis glared at him.
 The skinny human cracked a smile and nodded.

 "Yeah.
 Not my scene, y’know?"
 He produced a cloth from his pocket and mopped some of the nervous sweat from his face.

-"I appreciate that you are not accustomed to public speaking," Kirk said, "but you *do* seem even more tense than a speech alone would warrant…"
+"I appreciate that you are not accustomed to public speaking," Kirk said, "but you *do* seem even more tense than a speech alone would warrant..."

 "Just the whole occasion, my dude."
 Lewis looked around.
-"Like… the coltainer still fuckin’ scares me.
+"Like... the coltainer still fuckin’ scares me.
 I know we built in maybe *too* many failsafes and backdoors and killswitches but part of me still worries that we’re gonna press the button and it’ll be like *‘so long, suckers!’* y’know?"

-"You have a very vivid imagination…" Kirk told him.
+"You have a very vivid imagination..."
+Kirk told him.

 "Duh, that’s why you gave me this gig, right?"
 Lewis retorted.
 "But let me worry, dude.
 Nobody wants to go down in history as the man who unleashed the Paperclip Maximizer."